What is the forum for the conduct of patent litigation?

 How readily are final injunctions granted in patent litigation proceedings?

-Final injunctions are readily granted but they are, like preliminary injunctions, an equitable remedy, and the grant or otherwise of a final injunction will ultimately depend on the particular facts of the case.
+Final injunctions are readily granted but they are, like preliminary injunctions, an equitable remedy.
+The courts should only grant an injunction where it is “just and convenient to do so”, so the grant or otherwise of a final injunction will ultimately depend on the particular facts of the case.
 The court will receive evidence from the parties at a “Form of Order” hearing and also consider the precise wording of an injunction in the event that one is granted.
-In the event that such an injunction is not granted, then the court will exercise its discretion to ensure that another suitable remedy (e.g. damages) is considered to be appropriate.

 Are there provisions for obtaining declaratory relief, and if so, what are the legal and procedural requirements for obtaining such relief?

 In the UK a person may request a declaration of non-infringement under section 71 Patents Act or the court’s inherent jurisdiction.
-Under statute someone who is doing an act or intending to do a certain act may seek a declaration from the court that the act would not infringe a specified UK patent.
+Under statute, someone who is doing an act or intending to do a certain act may seek a declaration from the court that the act would not infringe a specified UK patent.
 Section 71 therefore covers hypothetical acts.
 The party seeking a declaration must set out particulars of the act and the relevant patent.
 They must also first write to the patentee, seeking acknowledgement to the effect of the declaration sought.
 If the patentee refuses to give acknowledgement, the applicant may seek a declaration.
 In order to be granted a declaration under the court’s inherent jurisdiction, the applicant must show that the declaration would serve a useful purpose.
 Normally they must show they have a real commercial interest in knowing whether an act would infringe.

 What are the costs typically incurred by each party to patent litigation proceedings at first instance?
 What are the typical costs of an appeal at each appellate level?

 The costs in UK actions can vary considerably, depending on the forum, the number of patents in a case, the complexity of the issues involved, the length of the trial, the extent of disclosure, the number of experts and the way the litigation is conducted – for example, costs might be significantly higher for cases involving multiple parties or additional causes of action, or which require extensive witness and expert evidence.
 First instance costs for a single patent case in IPEC might vary from a minimum of £100,000 to £500,000 or more, and in the Patents Court from £800,000 up to several million.
-Appeal costs again vary, but for a typical single patent case would generally range from £250,000 to £500,000, depending on the number and complexity of issues under appeal.
+Appeal costs again vary, but for a typical single patent case would generally range from £250,000 to £750,000, depending on the number and complexity of issues under appeal.

 Can the successful party to a patent litigation action recover its costs?